Ten ways to build community

 Green cleaning workshop

-Tried our DIY recipes?
-Plan your “make and take” as part of an evening with friends, baby shower or lunch ’n’ learn at the office.
-Invite your family, neighbours, friends, co-workers, parents from your kids’ school or the book club.
+Plan your “make and take” event as part of an evening with friends, baby shower, lunch ‘n’ learn at the office — or any other planet-friendly event you’re organizing.
+Invite family, neighbours, friends, co-workers, peers or parents from school.

-Use these two green cleaning recipes from these favourite nine or make deodorant and lip balm or toothpaste!
-Supply the ingredients (buy bulk), and ask people to bring jars or containers to fill.
-Maybe apply for a local community grant to cover your costs or pitch to a local community centre.
+Use these DIY cleaning recipes or make your own non-toxic body care products!
+Supply the ingredients (buy bulk) and ask people to bring jars or containers to fill.
+(Never recycle another glass bottle or jar!)
+Maybe apply for a local community grant to cover your costs or pitch the idea to a local community centre or library.

 (Photo: FotoMediamatic via Flickr)